 If you are on the hunt for a bare-bones smoke alarm that isn't going to blow your budget, then the Kidde i9050 is a great option.
-This ionization smoke alarm is quick to install and has all the basic features you may want, allowing you to minimize the amount you need to spend if you are replacing all the alarms throughout your home.
+This ionization smoke alarm is quick to install and has all the basic features you may want, allowing you to minimize the amount you need to spend if you are replacing all the alarms in your home.
 The locking pins are also a nice feature to minimize the chance of theft or someone tampering with the alarm.

 If you are looking for a new smoke alarm that packs as many smart features as possible, then the First Alert Alexa Safe & Sound is a good option.
 This top-tier smoke alarm can act not only as a smoke and carbon monoxide sensor but also includes a built-in Alexa-enabled speaker.
 The Safe & Sound will send notifications to your phone if an alarm is triggered, allowing you to remotely monitor your home while you're away or hush false alarms right from your smartphone.
 You can play music through the Safe & Sound with streaming services like Spotify or iHeartRadio and the speaker actually sounds pretty good for being in a smoke detector.
 There is also a customizable night light that you can set to automatically turn on in the evenings.

 If you liked the looks of the First Alert SC07CN but need a new ionization smoke alarm, then the Kidde 21026043 is a fantastic option for you.
-This unit is powered off of 3xAA batteries and features an integrated carbon monoxide detector.
+This unit is powered by three AA batteries and features an integrated carbon monoxide detector.
 It's a breeze to install and features not only the typical CO and smoke alarm patterns but also voice commands warning you to evacuate.
-This unit can also inform you of the peak concentration of CO measured once it hits a level of 100 ppm or higher, though you shouldn't worry about checking this until the danger has cleared and the source of CO has been mitigated of course.
+This unit can also inform you of the peak concentration of CO measured once it hits a level of 100 ppm or higher.
+However, please don't worry about checking this until the danger has cleared and the source of CO has been mitigated.

 Unfortunately, the Nest Protect is one of the more expensive of the smoke alarms we have tried to date.
-It also isn't compatible to trigger off of any other smoke detectors, so be prepared to spend a chunk of money to get a Protect in every room if you are hoping for an interconnected alarm system.
-There also aren't a ton of options to use the Protect as a trigger for other smart devices, like having your lights turn on if an alarm is initiated, though this can change as smart systems get updated.
-The Nest Protect is one of our favorite options if you already have a Nest system and want a smart smoke alarm but you better be willing to pay for it.
+It also isn't compatible to trigger with any other smoke detectors, so be prepared to spend a serious chunk of money if you're hoping to get an interconnected alarm system and a Protect in every room.
+There aren't a ton of options to use the Protect as a trigger for other smart devices, like having your lights turn on if an alarm is initiated, though this can change as smart systems get updated.
+The Nest Protect is one of our favorite options if you already have a Nest system and want a smart smoke alarm, but you need to be prepared to pay for it.

-The First Alert SC9120B is the perfect option if you need a hardwired alarm that not only is a smoke detector but also a carbon monoxide sensor.
+The First Alert SC9120B is the perfect option if you need a hardwired alarm that is not only a smoke detector but also a carbon monoxide sensor.
 This smoke detector has a 9-volt battery backup to provide alerts even when your electricity is out.
 It can connect to other hardwired alarms to maximize your early warning in the case of an emergency and it's not too much of a hassle to install with the included pre-stripped wiring adapter.
-It also has a latching alarm, so you can tell which unit initiated the alarm even after the siren has subsided.
+It also has a latching alarm, so you can identify which unit initiated the alarm even after the siren has subsided.